 “The Gay Men’s Chorus of Washington, DC (GMCW), is one of the oldest LGBT choral organizations in the United States.”

 Oh here we go with that revisionist history LGBT alphabet soup rubbish.
 The thing is: There are no lesbians in the Gay Men’s Chorus so why is the Chorus described as one of the oldest “LGBT” (UVWXYZ+++++?) choral organisations, instead of oldest GAY or QUEER choral organisations?
 Are there any trans choristers in the Gay Men’s Chorus?
+(Related: Why is trans part of the gay so-called “community?”)
 Are there any genuine bisexual guys in the Gay Men’s Chorus?
 Then none of that “LBT” nonsense applies either.
 Why is everything today labeled “LGBT?”
-Because that’s the corporatist way that the Gay and Lesbian Movement sold out to.
-“LGBT” is like a brand name.
+Because that’s the corporatist Gay Agenda.
+Using the alphabet/code language to sanitise the word gay, and it’s one way that the Gay and Lesbian Movement sold out to.
+“LGBT” is also like a brand name.
 As I’ve written before, heterosexuals/straights don’t have any long train of silly letters with plus signs at the end.
 Why do Queers need that?
 The Chorus is called a Gay Men’s Chorus, so call it one of the oldest GAY choral organisation in the non-United States.
 Is that so difficult, stupid people?
 I have

 very little no patience for this nonsense.